ryderjt/HumanType/README.md

 # How to use
 - Download the latest [code](https://github.com/ryderjt/HumanType/blob/main/HumanType.py) from the main branch.
 - Install a Python IDE if you don't already have one.
 I recommend [PyCharm](https://www.jetbrains.com/pycharm/) as they give out free Student Licenses.
-- Open [HumanType.py](https://github.com/ryderjt/HumanType/blob/main/HumanType.py) with your prefered IDE, and click run.
+- Open [HumanType.py](https://github.com/ryderjt/HumanType/blob/main/HumanType.py) with your prefered IDE.
-- Copy the AI-generated text, and use `CTRL + SHIFT + I` to start the typing process.
+- Install PyAutoGUI and Pynput in the "Python Packages" section of your IDE, or with this command: `pip install pynput pyautogui`
-- If you need to stop the script, use `CTRL + SHIFT + O` to end the process.
+- Click run and paste your AI-generated text, then switch to your desired window within 5 seconds.

 ## Features
 - Word Pauses